 The smart stove sensor that catches what reminders miss.

-Stovyn is a smart stove sensor that watches your cooktop in real time.
-Per-burner thermal sensing, push notifications to your phone, and SMS escalation to up to 5 trusted contacts when you don't respond.
-From $99 — no subscription required for safety alerts.
+Stovyn watches your cooktop in real time: per-burner thermal sensing, push notifications to your phone, and SMS escalation to up to 5 trusted contacts when you don't respond.
+From $99, no subscription required for safety alerts.

 What is a stove sensor?

-A stove sensor is a device mounted on or near your cooktop that detects whether a burner is on, how hot it is, and whether someone's actually attending the cooking.
-Sensors range from passive plastic reminder discs that flag knob position, to plug-load sensors that detect electric-stove power draw, to thermal monitors with smartphone alerts.
+A stove sensor mounts on or near your cooktop and detects whether a burner is on, how hot it is, and whether anyone's attending it.
+Types range from passive reminder discs that flag knob position, to plug-load sensors for electric stoves, to thermal monitors with phone alerts.

-Smart stove sensors connect to Wi-Fi, send phone notifications when cooking goes unattended, and can escalate to family or neighbors if you don't respond.
-Stovyn falls in this last category — it's an active sensor with three independent detection layers (thermal + acoustic + optional camera) and tiered alert escalation.
+Smart stove sensors connect to Wi-Fi, send phone notifications when cooking goes unattended, and escalate to family or neighbors if you don't respond.
+Stovyn is one of these: an active sensor with three detection layers (thermal, acoustic, and optional camera) and tiered alert escalation.

 What makes Stovyn a smart stove sensor